osulp/oe-gcx-html-viewer/Custom/Modules/LayerActionsExtension/readme.txt

 ﻿Use the showLayerDescription configuration to toggle visiblity of the layer description at the top of the layer options list.

-metadataHyperlinkOverride requires a layer hyperlink named "Metadata" to override the "View metadata" url.
+metadataHyperlinkOverride requires a layer hyperlink named "Metadata" to override the "View metadata" url and/or a "Download" layer hyperlink to override "Download layer".

 {